 In a seminal experience sampling study (EMS), Mihaly Csikszentmihalyi gave beepers to teenagers with instructions to write down what they were feeling and thinking whenever the devices went off.
-This simple technique, randomly checking in with students throughout the day, led to an epiphany about performance psychology, something Csikszentmihalyi defined as flow.
-Also a discovery about assessment was derived:
+This simple technique—randomly checking in with students throughout the day—led to an epiphany about performance psychology, something Csikszentmihalyi defined as flow.

 Experience sampling using technology, so revolutionary in the early 1990s, is pedestrian now.
-Instead of beepers, they use Twitter, Instagram, Wordpress, Google Plus, Tumblr, and Facebook -- though 25% fewer teens use FB now than in 2011.
+Instead of beepers, researchers use Twitter, Instagram, Wordpress, Tumblr, and Facebook—though 25 percent fewer teens use FB now than in 2011.
 Even though the habit of updating a social network is organic to the Snapchat generation, this practice has only just begun to be exploited as a way of formatively assessing students.

 Formative Assessment in the Age of the Common Core

-According to The Marzano Center, the Common Core State Standards (CCSS) make it imperative for all instructors in all content areas to make use of formative assessment because it is “a process of gradual improvement that relies on strong feedback loops to drive student learning....
+According to the Marzano Center, the Common Core State Standards (CCSS) make it imperative for all instructors in all content areas to make use of formative assessment because it is “a process of gradual improvement that relies on strong feedback loops to drive student learning....
 Students engaged in a strong feedback loop showed a whopping 29-percentile gain in student achievement—nearly double that for traditional educational interventions.”

-Formative assessment through social media is similar to EMS because it allows teachers to make frictionless assessments of peers' thinking and feelings about academic concept and skill mastery.
+Formative assessment through social media is similar to EMS because it allows teachers to make frictionless assessments of students’ thinking and feelings about academic concept and skill mastery.
 Here are four examples:

 - A high school business teacher asks students to write down the characteristics of an effective business mission statement with links to exemplars.